MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 7. Display the field list for the report.
 8. View the additional resources for the report.
 9. Make modifications to the report template layout.
 10. Save the new report template.

-**NOTE**
+    > [!NOTE]
-Always check the box to Maintain compatibility with previous versions of Word before saving.
+    > Always check the box to Maintain compatibility with previous versions of Word before saving.
 Only available the first time the document is saved.
 11. Close the new report template.
 12. Import the new modified report template.
 13. Replace the existing report template document.

-#### Using the modified report template document
+#### To use the modified report template document

 1. Open Report Template Maintenance
 2. Select the modified version of the report.
 3. Assign the modified report template.
 4. Verify Security is to modified report.
 Administration >> Setup >> System >> Alternate/Modified Forms and Reports

-**NOTE**
+> [!NOTE]
-The status field in Template Maintenance correlates to the version of the report selected in Alternate/Modified Forms and Reports.
+> The status field in Template Maintenance correlates to the version of the report selected in Alternate/Modified Forms and Reports.

-#### Updating the data source for a report template.
+#### To update the data source for a report template

 1. Update the modified report.
 Update the Report Writer report in Report Writer.
 2. Run the report for which you made modifications to.